With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Boone County, AR.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Boone County, Arkansas can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

-North Arkansas Regional Medical Center is a mental health treatment center in Boone County, AR, located at 620 North Main Street, 72601 zip code area.
-North Arkansas Regional Medical Center provides telemedicine/telehealth and hospital inpatient treatment.
-North Arkansas Regional Medical Center offers activity therapy, cognitive behavioral therapy and couples/family therapy to adults and seniors 65 or older.
-North Arkansas Regional Medical Center also supports LGBT, clients referred from the court/judicial system and people with trauma.
-Additional services at North Arkansas Regional Medical Center consist of case management, suicide prevention services and chronic disease/illness management.
+North Arkansas Regional Medical Center is a mental health clinic in Boone County, Arkansas, located at 620 North Main Street, 72601 zip code.
+North Arkansas Regional Medical Center offers telemedicine/telehealth and hospital inpatient treatment.
+North Arkansas Regional Medical Center provides individual psychotherapy, activity therapy and cognitive behavioral therapy to seniors 65 or older and adults.
+North Arkansas Regional Medical Center also supports clients referred from the court/judicial system, LGBT and people with Alzheimer's or dementia.
+Some other services provided by North Arkansas Regional Medical Center include family psychoeducation, case management and illness management and recovery.

 Yes, Arkansas offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.